Sanyam07/ensemblizer/README.md

 	test_preds = ensemble.predict(x_test)
 	print(f"Accuracy on test set is {accuracy_score(y_test, test_preds)}"

+## Known Bugs

+A major known bug right now is that CatEnsemble only works with scikit-learn's GridSearchCV and RandomizedSearchCV with deep_train=True.
+This is due to the way that scikit-learn copies estimators before resetting parameters for each parameter combination.
+This causes the models stored in the ModelCollection object to reset to untrained status.
+I am currently working on refactoring the class to be completely compatible.
+It is currently compatible with all tuneRs.

 ## Future Plans

 The next step is to create an ensemble regressor model.